sthiede/Comparative_Genomics/day3_morning/README.md

 >i.
 Perform mauve alignment and transfer xmfa back to flux

-Use cyberduck/scp to get genomes onto your laptop
+Use cyberduck/scp to get genomes folder Abau_genomes onto your laptop

 ```
 Run these commands on your local system/terminal: